impression of planned developments of 25 affordable homes at Tully Street South and Bridgewater Street

 Cllr Kelly continued: “The new, spacious low energy apartments will help tackle youth homelessness and the under provision of young persons supported accommodation in the city.”

-The homes will aim to provide a pathway out of homelessness and help those struggling settle into accommodation – helping young people have access to employment and education opportunities.
+The homes will aim to provide a pathway out of homelessness and help those struggling to settle into accommodation and then on to employment and education opportunities.

 The housing development will also hope to improve health and wellbeing for those at risk in the community.

-With the second development seeing housing brought to Tully Street South, in Higher Broughton, and will aim to provide a new development for young people who are, or at risk of becoming homeless.
+The second development in Tully Street South, in Higher Broughton, will also provide homes for young people who are, or at risk of becoming, homeless.

-The ten self-contained apartments will feature single occupancy bedrooms, together with a bathroom, living/kitchen/dining area and storage spaces.
+The 10 self-contained apartments will feature single occupancy bedrooms, together with a bathroom, living/kitchen/dining area and storage spaces.

-Tully Street South’s development will also be owned and managed by Dérive and will be delivered under the Single Homelessness Accommodation Programme (SHAP).
+Both developments will be owned and managed by Dérive and will be delivered under the Single Homelessness Accommodation Programme (SHAP).

 SHAP is a government led scheme that aims to tackle homelessness and rough sleeping.

-And the developments are apart of Salford City Councils commitment to increasing the number of good quality, affordable homes, with support for people at risk of or experiencing homelessness.
+The developments are part of Salford City Council’s commitment to increasing the number of good quality, affordable homes, with support for people at risk of or experiencing homelessness.

 Dennett continued: “It is due to this appreciation of the holistic benefits of good housing that we have put so much energy and resources into Dérive, our wholly owned development company and developments such as Bridgewater Street and Tully Street South.”